|Nutrition Facts (per serving)|

-If you are making noodle soup, blanch the noodles in hot water just enough to soften the noodles, but do not leave them in boiling water for more than 2 to 3 minutes.
+- If you are making noodle soup, blanch the noodles in hot water just enough to soften them, but do not leave them in boiling water for more than 2 to 3 minutes.
 This will allow you to control the texture of the noodles, especially if you are not going to serve them right away.

 Fresh Wide Flat Rice Noodles

 Rice noodles can also be found fresh and coated with a thin layer of oil.
-They are ready to use as you find them and can be added to stir-fries or soups.
+They are found often in the refrigerated section of Asian specialty grocers or large supermarkets with extensive selection of Asian foods.
+They are ready to use as you need them and can be added to stir-fries or soups.

 Fresh rice noodles are more delicate than dried noodles and can be added to any dish in the final seconds of cooking.
 You can even turn off the heat altogether to make sure not to overcook the fresh rice noodles.
 We suggest that you toss your noodles carefully with a spatula to avoid overmixing.